 - Start out by laying your old shorts flat on a table.
 Lay your scrap piece of sequin fabric over the section of shorts you’d like to cover.

-- Roughly trim away any excess but be sure to leave about an inch all the way around.
+- Roughly trim away any excess but be sure to leave about an inch all the way around and you’ve made your pattern pieces!
 Set your fabric aside.

 - Now, lay your fabric over your your shorts again and secure in place using the tape.

 - Now, you can closely trim any excess fabric away since the tape will hold it all in place.
 Using Dritz Wash Away Wonder Tapeis especially handy here because you can closely trim your fabrics without worrying about accidentally hitting a pin with your scissors.
 This can quickly wreck your scissors.